-Mixed use compact development helps to create more livable and walkable places, and fosters a market that can has opportunities to coordinate land use and transit planning around bus destinations, and set a long-term growth framework that anticipates the viability of other potential transit services in the future.
+Mixed use compact development helps to create more livable and walkable places, and fosters a market that can support the transit network, and improve service.
+Greenville has opportunities to coordinate land use and transit planning around bus destinations, and set a long-term growth framework that anticipates the viability of other potential transit services in the future.